High Testosterone Symptoms and PCOS Title

 Obesity

 Though the correlation isn’t fully understood yet, researchers see a connection between insulin resistance and high testosterone.
 Significant weight gain in women is usually accompanied by higher levels of androgens, which suggests some type of cause-and-effect.
-So, it’s likely high testosterone levels are contributing to your troubles losing weight with PCOS.
+So, it’s likely high testosterone levels are contributing to your troubles losing weight with PCOS

 Does PCOS Cause High Testosterone?

 This question is sort of like the age-old “chicken or the egg” adage.
 Which came first?
-It’s unknown whether hormonal imbalances cause PCOS or PCOS causes hormonal imbalances, but one thing is certain, they are related!
-As mentioned earlier, half of the women with polycystic ovary syndrome (PCOS) have ovaries that overproduce testosterone causing some or all of the above symptoms.
-Luckily, there are ways to balance your hormones naturally!
+It’s unknown whether hormonal imbalances cause PCOS or PCOS causes hormonal imbalances.
+But one thing is certain, they are related!
+In fact, high androgens are one of the three factors in the PCOS diagnostic criteria.

 PCOS High Testosterone Treatment